-NHL Odds: Bruins’ Stanley Cup Lines Improve After Winning Start To Season
+NESN

 The Boston Bruins slowly are creating new believers in their prospects for success.

 FanDuel Sportsbook on Monday gave the Bruins 19/2 odds to win the Stanley Cup Final this season.
-Those lines are the second best in the NHL, trailing only the Tampa Bay Lighting, whom oddsmakers peg as Stanley Cup favorites with 7/1 odds.
+Those lines are the second-best in the NHL, trailing only the Tampa Bay Lightning, whom oddsmakers peg as Stanley Cup favorites with 7/1 odds.

 FanDuel gave the Bruins 13/1 odds to win the Stanley Cup on Oct.
 2, one day before their 2019-20 NHL season opener, but their lines to win the title have improved in the aftermath of their 5-1-0 start.